Everything you need to know as a first-time student.

 During your studies, you will experience a range of learning approaches, including:

 Careers include business analyst, systems analyst, systems manager, data communications specialist, network administrator, network manager, database manager, electronic commerce developer, Internet professional, multimedia designer, senior programmer, software engineer or systems programmer.

-A completed recognised Bachelor Degree in any discipline with a minimum GPA of 4 (on a 7 point scale).
+A completed recognised Bachelor Degree in any discipline with a minimum GPA of 4.0 (on QUT's 7 point scale).

 Your actual fees may vary depending on which units you choose.
 All fees are based on current fixed fee prices.
 We review fees annually.

 2015: $8,500 per Study Period (48 credit points)